 Women in Black have a monthly vigil at 5 PM at Vance Monument in Asheville (first Friday only)

 Transylvanians for Peace and WNC Physicians for Social Responsibility have a weekly vigil at noon in front of the courthouse in Brevard

-Third Saturdays – Asheville’s Green Grannies invites the public to “sing for the climate” at Vance Monument.
+Third Saturdays – Asheville’s Green Grannies invites the public to “sing for the climate” at Vance Monument at 5 PM.

 ACTIONS AND READINGS